The Challenge

 Platform Potential

-Our technology platform enables rapid development of therapeutics against multiple bacterial targets with built-in sepsis prevention:
+Our technology platform enables rapid development of therapeutics against several distinct bacterial targets with built-in sepsis prevention:

-- Lead program: N. gonorrhoeae (STI market $2.4B + sepsis prevention)
+- Lead program: Antibiotic-resistant gonorrhea (STI market $2.4B + sepsis prevention)

-- Hospital-acquired infections: A. baumannii, P. aeruginosa (biodefense + ICU sepsis prevention)
+- Hospital-acquired infections: WHO critical-priority Gram-negative pathogens (biodefense + ICU sepsis prevention)

-- Cystic fibrosis: P. aeruginosa chronic infections with reduced inflammatory burden
+- Cystic fibrosis: Chronic Gram-negative lung infections with reduced inflammatory burden

 - Sepsis therapeutics: Preventive treatment for high-risk surgical and ICU patients